fkshohag/LaraQL/README.md

-# Corona Generic API
+# LaraQL

-At this time we are struggling to survive our life against coronavirus by staying at home.
-That is the reason why I named this package Corona Generic api.

 Laravel API resource is a fantastic feature to make REST API.
 We are using it to transform eloquent models to  json responses.

-We know every resource route give us seven individual api link and their work is almost similar for every resource.
+We know every resource route give us seven individual api link and their work is almost similar.
 I have made it more generic by using a wrapper!

 ## Installation